-One of the most effective things you can do to improve the accessibility of your websites and applications is to introduce a mandatory QA stage in your team's development and/or publication processes to catch--and fix!--problems before going live.
+Creating accessible websites and applications is a priority for ASU.
+One of the most effective things you can do to improve the accessibility of your websites and applications is to introduce a mandatory QA stage in your and your team's development processes to catch—and fix!—problems before going live.

-At ASU, all new and redesigned web-based applications and sites should comply with the Web Content Accessibility Guidelines (WCAG) 2.1, level AA.
-See the Guides for more on how to comply with WCAG requirements.
+At ASU, all new and redesigned web-based applications and sites must comply with the Web Content Accessibility Guidelines (WCAG) 2.1, level AA.
+See the Guides for more on how to comply with specific WCAG requirements.

 What to test